Bylaws of the Great Lakes Region

 Bylaw III.
 Territory

 Section 1.
-The territory shall consist of the sum of the contiguous territories of the member Local Sections.
+The territory shall consist of the sum of the contiguous territories of the Region's Member Local Sections (identified in Bylaw IV, Section 2).

 Bylaw IV.
 Members

 Section 1.
-The members of the Region shall consist of Local Sections of the SOCIETY.
+The members of the Region shall consist of Local Sections within the Region ("Member Local Sections").

 Section 6.
 Any Local Section may be a member of more than one Region.